long

 Ocean containers are shipped to the port of Iquique Chile which is the closest port to the salt flats.
 Smaller shipments such as motorcycles can be shipped to La Paz (LPB) or Santa Cruz airport (VVI) then transported to the salt flats.

-There are two logistics companies located in Bolivia that can handle all the logistics, temporary import paperwork, dangerous goods declarations required from your home port to the salt flats and assure receiving them on time.
-They are listed below.
-There is no Carnet required for temporary import.
-You can arrange for your shipping using your own logistics company if you prefer.
-During the first two events in Bolivia shipping logistics were a major problem.
+You can arrange your shipping using your own logistics company if you prefer.
 There are requirements on shipping vehicles to Bolivia.
 If there is a title to the vehicle the process is simple.
 If no title exists, then there is other documentation you will need.
-You will need a packing list with all the contents in the container, an invoice for the contents and if hazardous material is aboard a Dangerous Goods Declaration.

 When importing back into the US you will need an Exemption from the EPA.
 The following file has sample documentation of previous paperwork accepted when shipping to Bolivia and returning to the US.
-Marcelo’s wife Malena can process the temporary import paperwork for you.

 Bolivia is the poorest country in South America.
 The Salar De Uyuni is in a remote area.
 The town of Colchhani is the gateway to the Salt Flats.
 It is a very poor town of 600 people.
 The economy is built around harvesting salt.
 There is a section of town in which locally made goods and souvenirs are sold.
 They do not accept credit cards but will accept US dollars or Boliviano (BOB) .* We have found the people in this region of Bolivia to be very friendly and have never felt unsafe in any of the surrounding areas.